-Overview of Human Behavior and DiSC
+Overview of Human Behavior as it relates to DiSC.

 Ancient civilizations created models to described behavior that are still being used today.
 In fact, some of these models are being relied on, such as the “Humours” description of Hippocrates or the body fluids analogy of Galen.
 Other methods, such as astrology and numerology, are perhaps not as popular anymore today, but they are still being followed by some.